 Most of the time, curtains are used for decorative purposes only.
 But the functions of these materials are beyond what you might have imagined.

 For maximum result, there are curtains that are specifically designed for making a room or space quiet.
 The only drawback is that these curtains are dense and heavy.
 In fact, for the best result, choose the one that has the heaviest per unit area.

 There are many benefits to choosing these curtains.
 Because they have more mass and are denser, they are:

 - Able to block the light from outside

 Heavy and denser curtains are not only good for soundproofing but also for controlling the light that enters the room.
 If you are working on a job at night and sleeping in the morning, you probably want to keep the room dim.
 Heavy curtains, in this case, could really help.

 - Energy efficient

-Heavy and more mass curtains not only block the sound and light from the outside, but they also save the temperature inside.
+Heavy curtains not only block the sound and light from the outside, but they also help maintain the temperature inside.
 Therefore, these materials are energy efficient.
 If you are using air-conditioning, the curtains keep the coolness inside therefore maximizing the energy being utilized.